 She glowers, “This isn’t about Theo.”

 “This is about the Quidditch article I don’t want to write.”

-“Oh.”
-I sit up straight, folding my hands together eagerly.
+“Oh,” I sit up.
 Is this what I think it is?
 I’m trying not to get my hopes up.
-After all, Mr. Ward crushed them (and then some) the last time I did.
+After all, Mr. Ward crushed them (and then some) last time.
 But Rose is smiling knowingly and I’m getting a faint tingling in my stomach.

 At last she says, “I talked to Ward about giving you the article instead.”